Indice dei contenuti

 The library of Monte Cassino saved by the Germans

 The library was rebuilt, and the shelves were donated by the Ministry of the Interior and the Ministry of Education.
-The books transported away by the Germans come back, but they lost many.
+The books transported away by the Germans came back, but they lost many.
 So the Accademia dei Lincei, the Dean of Winchester and other Anglican organizations collected books all around the world to create a new fantastic library.
 On 24th October 1964, Pope Paul VI consecrated the church again.
 The abbey was finally back.